MProx/Sphero_mini/README.md

-# Sphero_mini
+# Sphero Mini
 An unofficial Python library (work in progress) for controlling the [Sphero Mini](https://www.sphero.com/sphero-mini) robot.
-Note that, because the communications protocols are very different, this library is unlikely to work out-of-the-box for other types of Sphero robots (e.g. BB8, BB9, SPRK+, etc)
+Note that, because the communications protocols are very different, this library is unlikely to work out-of-the-box for other types of Sphero robots (e.g. BB8, BB9, SPRK+, etc).

+If you use this library for anything fun, please let me know.

 ## Progress:
 I am actively working on this project, but it is still in it's infancy.
 For now, this library can only do the following: